 I suggested to Mr. D that when we talk to Little A, we try and speak to her in words she’ll understand.
 To compare what she says to us to the way G and B speak to her.
 To ask how it makes her feel and remind her that her words have the power to do the same.
 He agreed.

-We pulled into the restaurant, and I grabbed the bottle of wine I had carefully stolen from my parents’ house for the occasion.
-It had been months since we’d been on a date, and years since I’d been to this particular BYO, and I carried the conversations on my own as Mr. D left his wine undrunk and I finished my glass.
+We pulled into the restaurant, and I grabbed the bottle of wine I had carefully stolen from my parents’ home for the occasion.
+It had been months since we’d been on a date, and years since I’d been to this particular BYO, and I carried the conversations on my own as Mr. D left his cup undrunk.

 “You could have told me I looked nice,” I said.

 “You do,” he replied.
 “I was thinking it earlier.”

 We finished our dinner in record time and drove home, waiting for some friends to come over.
 He never complimented me or showed any affection until about five minutes before they arrived, when he grabbed me to kiss me, and I thought, Oh fuck you with your tardy attempts to be sweet when you didn’t do a single sweet thing all night.
 As if my love for you will sustain this marriage because you never want to work at it.
 And by work, all you have to do is say nice things from time to time, act like you enjoy my company, and fuck me more.
 As if it’s so hard.
 Maybe it is.